eegg/school-policies-and-procedures/staff-handbook-terms-and-conditions-of-employment.rst

 2.6Your hours of work
 *********************
-Caring Homes operates as a team and it is essential that you are present to play your part in that team.
+The Company operates as a team and it is essential that you are present to play your part in that team.
 For this reason, you should be punctual at all times.

 If you are to be absent for any reason, you should inform your manager as soon as possible, in any event before 9.00 am.
 Lateness or non-attendance may result in disciplinary action being taken against you, (and in your possible dismissal) in accordance with the employers’ disciplinary rules and procedures.
 The employers reserve the right not to pay you for any unauthorised absence.